Tobacco use in South Africa: The Tobacco Products Control Act (1993)

-Tobacco Products Control Amendment Act (1999)
+The Tobacco Products Control Amendment Act (1999)

-The Tobacco Products Control Act of 1993 was considered to be incomplete and incomprehension, and in 1999 the South African government passed the Tobacco Products Control Amendment Act.
+The Tobacco Products Control Act of 1993 was considered to be incomplete, and in 1999 the South African government passed the Tobacco Products Control Amendment Act.
 This created stricter regulations for public smoking and banned smoking in public places such as restaurants, the work place and public transport.

-Being set into motion in 2001 the act prohibited all forms of tobacco advertising and promotion.
+Set in motion in 2001, the act prohibits all forms of tobacco advertising and promotion.
 Additionally, the act suggests penalties for those who transgress the law.
 The act also places a limit on the permissible levels of nicotine and tar.